o3de/o3de.org/content/docs/userguide/set-color-chart-node.md

 ---
-description: ' Use the Set Color Chart node in the &ALYlong; &script-canvas; editor to apply a color chart texture for color grading. '
+description: ' Use the Set Color Chart node in the Amazon Lumberyard Script Canvas editor to apply a color chart texture for color grading. '
 title: Set Color Chart
 ---